 - Defined benefit plans are much more complex and will require customized plan documents, substantial costs and administration, along with required annual funding determined by an actuary.

 With myriad options, your advisor and accountant can provide clarity.
-Here at Monument, we help clients see all their options, and understand why it’s worth considering one over another.
+Here at Monument, we help business owners see all their options and understand why it’s worth considering one over another.
 Any plan is better than no plan or accumulating cash in savings above what’s needed for emergencies, so don’t let analysis paralysis keep you from getting started!

 1 Transamerica Center for Retirement Studies.
 Self-Employed: Defying and Redefining Retirement.
 July 2019.